-Units: 2.00 - UC:CSU 18.0 hours lecture, 54.0 hours lab Introduces the theory and skills associated with sailing small sailboats.
+Units: 2.00 - UC:CSU 18.0 hours lecture maximum, 54.0 hours lab maximum

+Introduces the theory and skills associated with sailing small sailboats.
 This class features both lecture and onthe-water practical experience.
 At the end of the class students will be able to identify proper sail trim for various points of sail, safety procedures, rules of navigation and steering, and wind direction.
 Students will be expected to master rigging, coming about, gybing, and docking.
 Students should be in good health, able to tread water (without a lifejacket and with clothes and shoes on) for ten minutes.
 Students should have sufficient upper body strength to lift 15 pounds above their head, and pull themselves into a boat, with 24 inches of freeboard, from the water.
+May be taken two times for credit.